 Mission

-Your mission explains your existence.
 It tells what a leader must do at a given moment.
-I say that a vision is often more important than a leader.
-As long people believe in the vision, they’ll follow leaders.
+I say that a mission is often more important than a leader.
+As long as people believe in the mission, they’ll follow leaders.
+And they will stick to the mission even when the leader is gone.

 If your vision is your destination, your mission is what you do every day.